fuzziecoder/Brocode-Party-Update-App/README.md

 ### Good First Issues

-Look for issues labeled `good-first-issue` or `hacktoberfest` to get started!
+Look for issues labeled `good-first-issue` or `apertre3.0` to get started!

 ---